 |III||Medical use, moderate abuse potential||Anabolic steroids, barbiturates, dronabinol, ketamine, moderate opioid analgesics|

 |IV||Medical use, low abuse potential||Benzodiazepines, chloral hydrate, mild stimulants (phentermine, sibutramine), most hypnotics (zaleplon, zolpidem), weak opioids|

-Important stimulants include caffeine, nicotine, amphetamines, and its congeners, and cocaine.
+Stimulants include caffeine, nicotine, amphetamines and congeners, and cocaine.

-Caffeine is an alkaloid of the xanthine group that is a non-selective antagonist at A1 and A2 adenosine receptors and induces intracellular calcium release.
-It also acts as a psychoactive drug, slightly dissociative and stimulant.
+Caffeine is an alkaloid of the xanthine group that is a non-selective antagonist at the A1 and A2 adenosine receptors and induces intracellular calcium release (see image).
+It also acts as a psychoactive drug, as it is slightly dissociative, as well as a stimulant.

-In the United States, between 80 to 90% of adults consume caffeine every day.
-Similarly, in many countries of the European Union, drinking is equally popular, especially in Norway, Sweden, and the Netherlands.
-In contrast, Mexico, despite being one of the main producers of coffee in the world, per capita consumption is extraordinarily low of 1.2 kg.
+In the United States, between 80% and 90% of adults consume caffeine every day.
+In many countries in the European Union, coffee drinking is equally popular, especially in Norway, Sweden, and the Netherlands.
+In contrast, in Mexico, despite it being one of the main producers of coffee in the world, annual consumption per-capita is extraordinarily low, at 1.2 kg.

 |Starbucks grande coffee mocha (16 oz)||175|